prosanabani/OEMS/README.md

 Go to [Netlify](https://app.netlify.com/start) and select your clone, `OK` along the way, and your App will be live in a minute.

-## Why

-Configure apps is a headeach, I loved vitesse template for vue, so I decided do one for react.

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend updating the configuration to enable type aware lint rules: